slinderman/pyglm/README.md

-# PyGLM: Bayesian Inference for nonlinear autoregressive models of count data
+# PyGLM: Bayesian inference for nonlinear autoregressive models of count data

 Neural circuits contain heterogeneous groups of neurons that differ in type, location, connectivity, and basic response properties.
 However,